 Best bang-for-your-buck hotel

 An entry-level Standard Park Room at the Ararat Park Hyatt is excellent value, especially if you book Friday, Saturday and Sunday nights when rates are half the weekday rate.
 These rooms have a stunning view of the Bolshoi Theater, which is just steps away (the more expensive Deluxe Park rooms are slightly larger, but don’t have this view).
-My guests at the Ararat Park Hyatt get one free night if staying over a weekend.
+Greg’s guests at the Ararat Park Hyatt get one free night if staying over a weekend.
 The hotel also has a rooftop Conservatory restaurant with panoramic sight lines over Moscow.

 Restaurants the locals love

-Moscow has some extraordinary restaurants, but if I had to pick one, it would be the Grand Café Dr. Zhivago.
+Moscow has some extraordinary restaurants, but Greg recommends Grand Café Dr. Zhivago.
 An immediate success since it opened in 2014, this restaurant has it all: a perfect location close to Red Square; stylish décor; and excellent Russian food with a contemporary twist.
 Popular with Muscovites from all walks of life (and open 24/7), this is one place where it’s essential to make reservations at least a week in advance.
 Try the housemade pelmeni (Russian ravioli) as an appetizer and the beef stroganoff for an entrée.

 Best spot for a drink

 With the fairy tale–like St Basil’s Cathedral, the spires of the Kremlin, and the incredible medieval-style Historical Museum, Red Square truly is an awe-inspiring location.
 Directly opposite the Lenin Mausoleum is Café Bosco; there really isn’t a spot to rival it anywhere in Moscow.
 The café is open from 10 a.m. to 10 p.m., and the best tables are on the outside terrace.
-Enjoy a full meal, or come for a drink and a light snack.
+Enjoy a full meal, or go for a drink and a light snack.